 - Embeddable Voice Assistant Technology for Chatbots

-Text-based chatbots have become very commonplace, especially in retail, eCommerce, and banking applications.
+Text-based chatbots have become very commonplace, especially in retail, eCommerce, and banking applications (check out the evaluation report on top Canadian banking virtual assistant).
 And since improving customer experience is the top priority, many businesses want to add voice recognition capabilities to their existing applications.

 Embeddable Voice Assistant is a technology developed by Master of Code that allows existing mobile apps to communicate with Microsoft Azure Bot via Direct Line (or any other bot framework).
 This brings voice assistant capabilities to existing apps at a fraction of the cost of developing a voice assistant from the ground up.